ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 ### Description and Pricing

-[QuickNode](https://www.quicknode.com/) offers access to hosted OP Mainnet (and testnet) nodes for $9/month at its cheapest tier.
+[QuickNode](https://www.quicknode.com/) offers access to hosted OP Mainnet (and testnet) nodes for free.
-You can select addons, like "Archive Mode" or "Trace Mode" for an additional cost.
+You can select add-ons, like "Archive Mode" or "Trace Mode" with any paid plan.

 ### Supported Networks

 - OP Mainnet
 - OP Goerli
+- OP Sepolia